Simon Sluga

-Simon Sluga ([sǐmon slǔːɡa]; born 17 March 1993) is a Croatian professional footballer who plays as a goalkeeper for Bulgarian club Ludogorets Razgrad and the Croatia national team.
+Simon Sluga ([sǐmon slǔːɡa]; born 17 March 1993) is a Croatian professional footballer who plays as a goalkeeper for Israeli Premier League club Maccabi Tel Aviv.

 Club career

 Rijeka

-In the first two seasons of his professional career HNK Rijeka loaned Sluga to Juventus Primavera and Verona Primavera.
-During the 2013–14 season he was loaned to NK Pomorac in Croatia's Druga HNL where he collected 31 caps and managed 17 clean sheets.
-He spent the 2014–15 Prva HNL on loan to NK Lokomotiva where he was capped on 26 occasions.
-He returned to Rijeka following the end of the loan and recorded his official game début on 19 July 2015 against Slaven Belupo.
-In August 2015, he was loaned to Spezia Calcio in Italy's Serie B.
+Before his professional career, Rijeka loaned Sluga to the youth academy of Juventus, and then to the youth academy of Hellas Verona.
+During the 2013–14 season he was loaned to Pomorac in Croatia's Druga HNL where he collected 31 caps and managed 17 clean sheets.
+He spent the 2014–15 season on loan with Lokomotiva where he was capped on 26 occasions.
+He returned to Rijeka following the end of the loan and made his professional debut on 19 July 2015 against Slaven Belupo.
+In August 2015, he was loaned to Spezia in Italy's Serie B.

 Luton Town

 On 19 July 2019, Sluga joined newly-promoted Championship side Luton Town for a club record fee of €1.5 million, signing a three-year contract.
 On 2 August 2019, Sluga made his first appearance for Luton in a 3–3 draw against Middlesbrough.
+Sluga left Luton in 2022 having played 94 times in all competitions and keeping 26 clean sheets.